Ayrshire Scotland -

 On a

-day in early May 1926 he left Darvel for North America,
+day in mid May 1926 he left Darvel for North America,

 his young sweetheart Nan MacKelvie knew it could